MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-checklist-marketing.md

 - Avoid the temptation of simply listing features and app functionality.
 - If you make strong claims in the benefit paragraph, make sure you support them with proof.

-__How to format this paragraph__
+**How to format this paragraph**

 - Format this section as a paragraph
 - Use these html tags:
-<p> 1st benefit paragraph</p>
+`<p>` 1st benefit paragraph`</p>`
-<p> 2nd benefit paragraph</p>
+`<p>` 2nd benefit paragraph`</p>`

+> [!EXAMPLE]
-> [!Example] Our app uses Cortana Intelligence to analyze historical data to predict future demand, so you can base procurement decisions on accurate and reliable forecasts, and help your company avoid lost revenue, optimize shipping costs, discover trends and boost your brand reputation by always delivering on orders.
+Our app uses Cortana Intelligence to analyze historical data to predict future demand, so you can base procurement decisions on accurate and reliable forecasts, and help your company avoid lost revenue, optimize shipping costs, discover trends and boost your brand reputation by always delivering on orders.

 Stop relying on basic spreadsheets that take hours of valuable time to complete.
 Turn anxiety into proactive control and manage this critical business process in minutes by using Microsoft’s Sales and Inventory Forecast extension.